mathjax/MathJax-docs/web/components/output.rst

 for more information).
 The `output/svg/fonts/tex` component holds the font data.

-* See the :ref:`svg-output` section for details on the CommonHTML output processor.
+* See the :ref:`svg-output` section for details on the SVG output processor.

 * See the :ref:`svg-options` section for information about